Rock-VbCity/QSE/README.md

 This link [Grunt Prerequisites](docs/Grunt-Prerequisites.md) explains what is required to install **Grunt** in your Windows machine.

 ## Installation

+We split the installation procedure in two separated documents:

+* [Grunt Installation](docs/Grunt-Installation.md) explains the installation of the components required by **Grunt**.

 If you haven't already done so, install [grunt-init](http://gruntjs.com/project-scaffolding "grunt-init").

 Once grunt-init is installed, place this template in your `~/.grunt-init/` directory.
 It's recommended that you use git to clone this template into that directory, as follows: